jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 ## Background

-I originally implemented this technique around 2020-2022, before C# introduced static abstract members in interfaces.
-At that time, using IL Emit was one of the best ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided your types shared a common constructor signature.
-If you're maintaining or reviewing older infrastructure code, you may still encounter this pattern.
+This post has been hanging on my backlog for a while, and I originally implemented this technique around 2020-2022, before C# introduced static abstract members in interfaces.
+At that time, using IL Emit was one of the ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided your types shared a common constructor signature.

-These days, .NET has evolved and there are newer, more idiomatic approaches available (see the Modern Alternative below).
+These days, .NET has evolved and there are newer, more idiomatic approaches available (see the [Modern Alternative](#modern-alternative-static-abstract-factory-method) below).
 Still, understanding this technique remains useful for legacy code, or in scenarios where you don't control all the types involved.

 ## Typical Scenario